vmdanilov/TextFlow/README.md

 # TextFlow

-TextFlow is a set of Automator workflows for text manipulation in any OS X text control where built-in OS X text tools might be unavailable or insufficient.
+TextFlow is a set of Automator workflows for text manipulation featuring basic technical editing including smart punctuation, text substitution and the easiest way to paste unformatted text in every OS X application.

 <img src="screenshots/screenshot-textflow.png" alt="Screenshot of TextFlow" width="935">